 Hydraulic Valve Braze Detection System

-HydraForce, the world’s largest supplier of hydraulic cartridge valves, electro-hydraulic valves, custom manifolds and electrohydraulic controls, approached us looking for a suitable solution to enhance their in-house inspection process at their site in Birmingham, UK.
+HydraForce, the world’s largest supplier of hydraulic cartridge valves, electro-hydraulic valves, custom manifolds and electrohydraulic controls, approached us looking for a suitable solution to enhance their in-house inspection process by defect detection and automatic rejection for production on site in Birmingham, UK.